csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 CSSDB exposes the browser support that each feature has which can come from [Can I Use](https://caniuse.com/css-all) or from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/all) (through [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)).

 By providing a list of browser targets for your project, plugins that aren't needed will be skipped.
-Over time your targets will change and by updating the settings your CSS bundle will only ever contain the needed fallbacks.
+Over time your targets might change and by updating the settings your CSS bundle will only ever contain the needed fallbacks.

 What [PostCSS Preset Env] does is to take that support that comes from MDN and Can I Use and guess from a [browserlist](https://github.com/browserslist/browserslist) whether those transformations are needed.
 It does also pack [Autoprefixer](https://github.com/postcss/autoprefixer) within and shares the list with it so certain prefixes aren't applied unless you're going to need them given your browser support list.